 Medical Assistant Program

-The objective of this Medical Assistant training program at Peloton College is to prepare the student for employment as an entry-level Medical Assistant performing administrative, clerical, and clinical duties within the health care field.
+The objective of this Medical Assistant training program at Peloton College is to prepare students for employment as an entry-level Medical Assistant performing administrative, clerical, and clinical duties within the health care field.

 Graduates from the Medical Assistant training program will have a working knowledge of administrative duties including scheduling appointments, billing, and coding, as well as clinical duties including phlebotomy, ECGs, injections, measuring vital signs, emergencies, and assisting practices in daily operations.

 Graduates of the Medical Assistant training program will be eligible to find entry-level employment in a medical office, hospital, and/or other health care facility as a medical assistant, medical clinical assistant, medical office receptionist, lab assistant, or medical records clerk.

 The Medical Assistant training program can be completed in as little as 9 months or 38 weeks.
 Day and evening classes are available.